CraezyDud/hlsdk-xash3d-wsa/README.md

 [!!My changes are _only_ on the **master**, **bshift** and **opfor** branch!!]

+#### THIS IS MOST LIKELY INCOMPATIBLE WITH VANILLA hlsdk SERVERS OR XASH3D hlsdk SERVERS USE FWGS'S hlsdk INSTEAD, IT SHOULD BE COMPATIBLE

 my changes fix the handgrenade throw and add that the bullet is left in the chamber when your ammo is above 0 this is only for the glock, crossbow, desert eagle and the sniper rifle I don't know much about weapons, so i may have chosen an incorrect weapon, tell me if i am wrong about a weapon